EduZu32/EduZu32/README.md

 const projects = [
   {
     name: "EntreCañas",
     description: "An online fishing store focused on product sales.
-Built using HTML, JavaScript, and Bootstrap for the frontend, and Node.js for backend operations, including data retrieval from a MySQL database."
+Developed with HTML, JavaScript, and Bootstrap for the frontend, and Node.js for backend data handling with MySQL integration."
   },
   {
     name: "Gestión Hotelera",